-This post was printed in the February 2011 issue of Doors and Hardware
+This post was published in Doors and Hardware

 It’s hard to believe that this question still comes up as often as it does, so I’m hoping to definitively answer it once and for all.
 The question is “Do single bathrooms require locks which release with one operation?”

 The question is most often asked in regard to single bathrooms, but it could apply to other rooms as well.
 Does a storage room door need to unlatch with one operation?
 How about a fitting room in a clothing store?
 I know it’s not uncommon to see a latchset/lockset with a separate deadbolt above it, but the locations where this is allowed are actually very limited.

 Doors in a required means of egress must unlatch with one operation unless they’re on the list of exceptions below.
 When I say “unlatch with one operation,” I mean that when you turn the lever on a lockset, retract a deadbolt with a thumbturn, OR push on the touchpad of a panic device – only ONE of those operations, not multiple – the door is unlatched and ready to be opened.
 The act of opening the door by pushing or pulling on it does not count as one of the operations, as the requirement is that the doors UNLATCH with one operation, not OPEN with one operation.

 I combed through the codes and standards to see what I could find on this topic, and here’s what I learned:

 International Building Code states that “the unlatching of any door or leaf shall not require more than one operation.”
 The exceptions are 1) places of detention or restraint, 2) doors where manual flush bolts are allowed (more on that here), 3) doors with automatic flush bolts, and 4) doors from individual Group R dwelling units with an occupant load of 10 or less – a separate nightlatch, deadbolt, or security chain is allowed, as long as it doesn’t require a key or tool to release it from the interior.*